Júlia Lopes de Almeida (Julia Valentina da Silva Lopes de Almeida, September 24, 1862 – May 30, 1934) was a Brazilian writer.

 Julia was one of the first Brazilian women to write for newspapers, and she collaborated with, among other, Tribuna Liberal, A Semana, O País, Gazeta de Notícias, Jornal do Comércio, O Estado de S. Paulo, Ilustração Brasileira, in which she discussed various topics, defending republicanism, the abolitionist cause, the education of women and their right to divorce.

 Julia also wrote for the magazine A Mensageira, which was published between October 15, 1897 and January 15, 1900.
-Edited by Presciliana Duarte de Almeida, the magazine was the most important publication in support of the claims of Brazilian women, during the period of the First Brazilian Republic (Republica Velha, from 1889 to 1930): it supported women’s rights (more particularly, education and voting), as well as anti-colonialism, abolitionism, and pacifism.
+Edited by Presciliana Duarte de Almeida, the magazine was the most important publication in support of women’s emancipatory claims in Brazil, during the period of the First Brazilian Republic (Republica Velha, from 1889 to 1930): it supported women’s rights (more particularly, education and voting), as well as anti-colonialism, abolitionism, and pacifism.
 Júlia also presided over the Legion of Brazilian Women (a feminist association created in 1919) and was an active member of the group of intellectuals who created the Brazilian Academy of Letters (ABL).

 However, when the Academy was finally founded, in 1897, Julia was barred from joining it: in the end, its founders chose to make the Academy an all-male institution and, in place of Julia, they nominated her husband, Filinto de Almeida.
 The veto to the participation of women in the ABL only ended in 1977, with the nomination of Rachel de Queiroz for the seat nº 5.